List of municipalities in Montana

 In Montana, municipalities are divided into four classes by state statute based on their population.
 Members of the three largest classes are deemed cities, while the members of the fourth class are called towns.
 Cities and towns are classified at the time of their organization, and are reorganized when they change classification due to an increase or decrease in population.
 A place may incorporate as a town with the support of 300 electors or two-thirds of the registered electors.
 A municipality with a population between 1,000 and 5,000 people is a Third Class city.
 A municipality with a population between 5,000 and 10,000 people is a Second Class city.
 And a municipality with a population over 10,000 people is a First Class city.
 Under certain exceptions municipalities with a population of between 9,000 and 10,000 may elect by resolution to be either a First or Second Class city.
 Under similar exceptions municipalities with a population of between 5,000 and 7,500 may elect by resolution to be either a Second or Third Class city.
 Municipalities with a population of between 1,000 and 2,500 may by resolution be classified as either a town or Third Class city.
-Unincorporated places such as census-designated places fall outside this scheme, and are subject to county governance, and thus are not towns or cities.
+Unincorporated places such as census-designated places fall outside this scheme, and are subject to county governance, and thus are neither cities nor towns.

 The largest municipality by population in Montana is Billings with 117,116 residents, and the smallest municipality by population is Ismay with 17 residents.
 The largest municipality by land area is Anaconda, a consolidated city-county, which spans 736.53 mi2, while Rexford and Flaxville are the smallest at 0.10 mi2.